-Thirty minutes later we walk out of Justice with five camis; aqua blue, neon pink, midnight black, deep navy and sunrise purple.
+We walk out of justice with five camis; aqua blue, neon pink, black, navy and purple.
 Maya is ecstatic and now counts me as the greatest mom on Earth.
 “Thank you Mom!!!!”
 The sunbeam rays of her ear to ear smile melting my Grinch-of-the-mall heart.

 But my head is still in dissonance.
-Because I work with environmental issues in the apparel industry, I know that each of those magnificent colors represents an array of equally magnificent poisons now flowing through the rivers of China.
-And the first washing of those ever-so-5th-grade fashionable T-shirts will flood our own water with a fair share of those poisons as well.
-(Newsflash to American consumers: the toxins don’t need a US passport to enter into our territory.)
+Because I’ve been working with environmental issues in the apparel industry I know that each of those magnificent colors represents an array of equally magnificent poisons now flowing through the rivers of China.
+First wash of those ever so 5th grade fashionable T shirts will flood our water with a fair share of those poisons as well.
+(Newsflash American consumers: those poisons don’t need a US passport to enter into our territory.)
 I’m viscerally aware of how the Chinese workers who so diligently make our clothes (and computers and iPhones and all manner of electronics for that matter) are intimately exposed to these poisons on a daily basis.
-They need the money and work at Justice or Adidas or Apple factories is by far the best way to earn it.
-Yet they have no clean water act, no EPA, no OSHA worker safety laws to protect them.
+They need the money and work at Justice or Adidas or Apple factories a great place to get it.
+No clean water act, no EPA, no OSHA worker safety laws to protect them.

 I also know that my girl is passionate about justice, the other kind.
-At six she came home and reported to me that she didn't want to be white anymore because of what we did to Black slaves, and she didn’t want to be American anymore because we were bombing innocents in Iraq.
+At 6 she came home and reported to me that she didn’t want to be white anymore because of what we did to Black slaves, and she didn’t want to be American anymore because we were bombing innocents in Iraq.
 Her first grade teacher told us, “Maya thinks about things other kids her age just don’t.
-Don’t worry, they’ll catch up.”
-In second grade she started an (unsuccessful) campaign to raise pennies for peace in her elementary school to build schools for girls in Afghanistan.
-Unsuccessful because one influential mom in her class refused claiming, “We need the pennies here!”
+They’ll catch up.”
+In second grade year she started an (unsuccessful) campaign to raise pennies for peace in her elementary school to build schools for girls in Afghanistan.
+Some of the mom’s in her class refused saying, “We need the pennies here.”
 Maya was irate.
 “I don’t believe it!
-Don't’ they know that our pennies can buy pencils for kids that don’t have any!
+Don’t’ they know that our pennies can buy pencils for kids that don’t have any!
 We have way more than we need here.
 Kids waste pennies on stuff all the time!”

 Maya, the passionate advocate for justice, now addicted to Justice the eco-disaster store.